degenerate-developer/lgtm/README.md

 3. copy and paste (`command+shift+p`) the contents of `usage.txt` into the prompt input.
 4. at the bottom of the prompt input, type the problem you're trying to solve.
 5. run the prompt. once done, you can check and approve the generated report.
-6. you can `command+shift+v` to preview the files (recommend installing extension [markdown-mermaid](https://marketplace.cursorapi.com/items?itemName=bierner.markdown-mermaid) for previewing mermaid diagrams)
+6. to see the diagrams, you can preview the md files (`command+shift+v`). i recommend installing the [markdown-mermaid](https://marketplace.cursorapi.com/items?itemName=bierner.markdown-mermaid) extension for this.

 ## Notes